Jeez, what’s wrong with your back?

 Weren’t your photos available under a Creative Commons licence?

-They were.
-As of July 29, 2014, I’ve removed that licence from my Flickr photos.
+They were at one point.
+On 29 July 2014, I removed that licence from my Flickr photos.
 I had selected a licence that required attribution and non-commercial use, but too often I found my photos circulating online without credit, or appearing in venues that I thought might not be non-commercial.
 (Editorial use seems to be a grey area.)
 So I gave up.

 I’m under no illusions that “All Rights Reserved” will put a stop to infringement, but it might prevent some well-meaning edge cases.
 Or at least get people to clear it with me first.
 If nothing else, my photos won’t turn up in searches for CC-licensed content by people who don’t understand CC licence terms.